 The Morton Arboretum continues to closely monitor national and local guidance related to the status of the coronavirus (COVID-19).
 The Arboretum is reopening its grounds and buildings in phases, with adjusted hours and operations aimed at protecting public health.
-As everyone anticipates the beauty and respite of the Arboretum this summer, the health and safety of visitors and employees will remain of utmost importance.
+As everyone anticipates the beauty and respite of the Arboretum this season, the health and safety of guests and employees remains of utmost importance.

-The Arboretum is now open to the general public.
+The Arboretum is currently open to the general public.
 To ensure your wellbeing, entering and visiting the Arboretum will be different from usual.

 Ensure a Safe Visit

 Social distancing is essential for all who visit.
 Special measures are in place to ensure this on-site.
 To maintain recommended public health standards, no print materials are available at the Visitor Center at this time, including maps.
 Please visit the Maps and Directions page for printable maps of our grounds and directions to the front gate.

 Please be considerate of others visiting the Arboretum by practicing social distancing around the Troll Hunt sculptures and in other areas, such as parking lots and any of the buildings, as they reopen.
 If you encounter others on the trails, pass from behind by announcing you are passing, wait for those in front to move to the right, then pass to the far left.
 The Meadow Lake and Lake Marmo trails will be one-way.
 Be considerate of others by moving to the right in single file when passing those walking the opposite direction.
 Bicyclists, please ride in single file on the far right of the roads.